su-ntu-ctp/6m-software-1.4-scrum/lesson.md

 In SCRUM, there are four meetings:

-1. *Sprint Planning* - Laying out the work to be performed for the sprint.
+1. *Sprint Planning* - Laying out the work to be performed for the sprint using previous measures of a team's velocity.
 (4 to 8 hours)
 1. *Daily Scrum* - Inspect progress toward the Sprint Goal.
 (15 mins)
 1. *Sprint Review* - Inspect the outcome of the Sprint.
 (1 to 4 hours)
 1. *Sprint Retrospective* - Plan ways to increase quality and effectiveness.
 (1 to 3 hours)